US General Vows To Continue Air Strikes Supporting Afghan Troops - UrduPoint

 "The United States has increased air strikes in the support of Afghan forces over the last several days, and we are prepared to continue this heightened level of support in the coming weeks if the Taliban continue their attacks," General Kenneth McKenzie, head of the US Army Central Command, told reporters in Kabul.

-McKenzie acknowledged that there were tough days ahead for the Afghan government, but insisted that the Taliban were nowhere close to victory.
+McKenzie acknowledged that there were tough days ahead for the Afghan government.

 "The Taliban are attempting to create a sense of inevitability about their campaign.
 They are wrong," he said.